metamn/mr-ui/src/basics/Colors/ColorSpaces.md

 ## RGB vs HSL

-RGB is a color model where each color has three main properties: the amount of `red`, `green` and `blue` in each color.
+RGB is a color model where each color has three main properties: the amount of `red`, `green` and `blue` present in each color.
 Colors in RGB are created by adding / mixing these three basic colors / properties.

 There is a fourth, optional property: alpha transparency, or opacity, defining how transparent a color is.